na-na-hi/renget/archive/ProdiAgy.md

 #Prodigy Guide for iA3/LoKr - July 2023
 #old april guide @ rentry.co/dadaptguide
 #written by a nerd who likes to optimize
+!!! danger At this point in time training iA3 may require the dev2 branch of bmaltais/kohya_ss until that is merged into main.

 ##What is it?
 Prodigy is DAdaptation on steroids.